shreya888/Daily-Code-Diary/Day 7 - 6th Apr/Intro_to_ML_DL.md

     - **Examples**: Image Classification (using pre-trained models like VGG, ResNet), Natural Language Processing (using pre-trained language models like BERT, GPT).

+### Other Common Terminology in ML/DL
+* **Instance**: An individual data point or observation in a dataset, typically represented as a single row, which you want to make a prediction for.
+* **Label**: The output of prediction task or target variable that either the model is trying to predict or the right output supplied in training data.
+* **Feature**: An input variable or property/attribute that is used in prediction tasks.
+Features can be numeric, categorical, or textual, and they provide information about the instances in a dataset.
+* **Feature Column**: A column in a dataset that represents a specific feature.
+Each feature column contains values corresponding to the instances in the dataset.
+* **Example**: A combination of an instance (with features) and it's label in a dataset.
+* **Model**: A mathematical/statistical representation or algorithm of prediction task (learns patterns from data to make predictions or decisions).
+Models can be trained using various machine learning and deep learning techniques.
+* **Metric**: A measure used to evaluate the performance of a model.
+Common metrics include accuracy, precision, recall, F1-score, mean squared error (MSE), and mean absolute error (MAE).
+A number u care about but cannot directly optimize.
+* **Objective**: The goal or objective function or metric that the model aims to optimize during training.
+It defines the criteria for assessing the model's performance and guides the learning process.
+* **Pipeline**: A sequence of data processing components or steps that are chained together to automate the machine learning workflow.
+Pipelines typically include data preprocessing, feature extraction, model training, and evaluation stages.